Glen Line Building: History

-On the 28th of November 2009, the building started housing the newly established Shanghai Clearing House, and as of June 2024, it remains housing it.
+On 28 November 2009, the building started housing the newly established Shanghai Clearing House, and as of June 2024, it remains housing it.

 Architecture

 The Glen Line Building has a total floor area of 11181 m2, with a 1751 m2 land area.
 It is built in a Renaissance and Neoclassical style.

 The main entrance features an arched doorway with a portico, with two Palladian columns supporting a carved architrave.

 The first and second floors of the building are faced with granite, with carved horizontal lines across, while the third to seventh floors are faced with quartz concrete.
 There is a decorated overhang between the fifth and sixth floors.
 The Glen Line building is designed to resonate the shape of a ship from afar.

 The floor of the first floor is made of a mosaic of black and white marble, and all woodwork within the building are teak and oak.
 The main staircase is located in the centre of the north facade, between two lifts, and through a broad archway.
 There are overhanging balconies on the third and fourth floors, and the top floor has a penthouse for the manager.

 One of the unique features of the interior design is indirect lighting.
 Electric lights are all hidden in bronze bowls hanging from the ceiling, and the reflected light creates a softer lighting in the building.